-The theatre was initially constructed on a smaller scale in the late-second century BC on the northern slope of the defile ascending from the Amathus Gate.
-The slope of the hill was thus used to partially support the weight of the seating in the cavea (Latin for "enclosure").
+The theatre was initially constructed on a smaller scale in the late 2nd-century BC on the northern slope of the defile ascending from the Amathus Gate.
+The slope of the hill was thus used to partially support the weight of the seating in the cavea (Latin for 'enclosure').
 This architectural arrangement is typical of Hellenistic theatres throughout the Eastern Mediterranean with a circular orchestra(Greek: orkhestra) and a cavea exceeding 180 degrees.

-Between AD 214 and 217, the theatre was modified to accommodate gladiatorial games and venationes, the hunting and killing of wild animals (Latin: venatio, "hunting", plural venationes).
+Between AD 214 and 217, the theatre was modified to accommodate gladiatorial games and venationes, the hunting and killing of wild animals (Latin: venatio, 'hunting', plural venationes).
 It was restored to its original form as a theatre post-AD 250.
-The theatre fell out of use in the later-fourth century AD, likely the result of successive seismic events with the earthquake of AD 365/70 perhaps resulting in its eventual abandonment.
+The theatre fell out of use in the later 4th-century AD, likely the result of successive seismic events with the earthquake of AD 365/70 perhaps resulting in its eventual abandonment.

 The main wing of the structure is arranged around a central peristyle courtyard.
 The northern and eastern portico of the atrium contains two panels depicting gladiators in combat, the only such mosaics in Cyprus.
 The structure was extensively damaged in the earthquakes of the late 4th-century, but the east rooms seem to have been used until the mid-7th-century.